andreasv14/Volt/README.md

 # Volt
-Volt is a delivery system.
+Volt is a platform that provides delivery services between business and customers.